We look at ways you can encourage an all-singing-and-dancing employee experience to bring out the best in your people.

 ‘Employee of the month’ or ‘Salesperson of the Year’ awards can feel impersonal and out of touch.
 Try to add some spontaneity to your sales recognition platforms.

-James Malia, Director of Employee Benefits, Sodexo, says, “Recognition should always be a personal thing.
+Iain Thompson, Director of Benefits and Rewards here at Sodexo, says, “Recognition should always be a personal thing.
 Employers who can’t capture this in their messaging, making it as human as possible, will only alienate their team.”